Species Transport¶

 Initial Conditions¶

-- Substrate (below powder layer): C = 1 (base material)
+- Substrate (below powder layer): C = 1 (primary material everywhere)

 Secondary Material Properties¶